 Well, the street dates from 1856, its name commemorating the Battle Of The River Alma, the first indecisive victory for the Allies in the Crimean War.
 (History buffs will know that Crimea was considered the first modern war, with daily reports appearing in newspapers, tactical use of railways, and pioneering old Florence Nightingale in the thick of it.)

-Gillian Tindall, in her excellent bible of Kentish Town, ‘The Fields Beneath’, talks in detail about Alma Street.
+Gillian Tindall, in her excellent bible of Kentish Town ‘The Fields Beneath’ (read our interview with her here), talks in detail about Alma Street.
 Together with the other roads in what is now the rather lovely Inkerman Conservation Area (est 2001), it ‘soon filled up with pianoforte makers, wood engravers, dressmakers and railway workers, all helping to swell Kentish Town’s industrial proletariat, which was now threatening to swamp the middle-class inhabitants.’

 Yet current residents will be pleased to see that by 1898 Charles Booth’s poverty map show the street ‘very decent indeed; two families to a house generally.’

-And a river runs through it.
+Finally?
+Lest we forget, a river runs through it.
 Several years ago the owners of No.8 dug out their cellar – only to discover the long-submerged Fleet right beneath their house.
 After all, neighbouring Anglers Lane was once a bucolic fishing spot.
-Hard to imagine as we stood in the packed festival the other day, queuing in the sun for a local brew.

 Something to close your eyes and imagine in 2021, on yet another damp squib of a lockdown afternoon.